TimCares/MasterThesis/docs/thesis/theoretical_foundation/contrastive_learning_and_retrieval.typ

   - can be done efficiently by normalizing each embedding and then perform matrix multiplication
 - for a batch size of e.g. 256, each image has 255 negative samples, i.e. captions of other images, and one positive sample, i.e. its own caption, and vice versa
 - can be interpreted as a classification problem with 256 classes, where the model has to predict the correct class, i.e. the positive sample, out of 256 classes/representations
+- result of matrix multiplication is a 256x256 matrix with logits, where the diagonal contains the cosine similarity between the positive samples, i.e. the correct class
+- we can do softmax row-wise to get probabilities for each image, and column-wise to get probabilities for each caption
-- cross-entropy can then be used as the loss function, metric is accuracy
+- cross-entropy can then be used as the loss function on the probability distributions, metric is accuracy

 Problem:
 - result highly dependend on the amount of negative samples that are available